Prince989/book-inventory/README.md

 I used Amplify Studio and Amplify Cli for configuring Backend and also creating APIs and Lambda for creating API function and configured API to integrate with dynamoDB for CRUD operations

+To get started with amplify

+first install Amplify CLI then host your initialized web app project in Amplify console and host it using git repository then use ``` amplify pull ``` with paramaters that Amplify gives you

+then use ``` amplify add api ``` to make you an API, choose a name for it and also it wants you a name for your Lambda function set the name and if it wanted to add a storage say yes to add your dynamoDB to the project

+after all of implementation use ``` amplify push ``` to push your latest edition to the Amplify server and deploy it there

 Amplify Documentation
 https://docs.amplify.aws/react/start/getting-started/